preinagel/ratrixcam/docs/SetUpInstructions.md

 ## Step 2.
 Prepare the Mac
-(These steps can be done before bringing to deployment location, using any keyboard, mouse and monitor)
-1. Set up new Mac Mini with desired user name and password
+1. Set up a Mac Mini with desired user name and password
 2. Connect to a network
 3. Download these programs from the internet and install:
 - Visual Studio (from https://visualstudio.microsoft.com/downloads/)